giojpg/giojpg.github.io/README.md

 ![image](/img/fourth.png)

 This is something quite different and more simplistic.
 I drew this as a gift for the owners of a café in Sapporo near my university.
 I really love going to this café, and the owners are very kind.
 My Japanese skills are not at a level I desire them to be (always keeping in mind desires vs. expectations), but as my Japanese gets better, I am able to get to know the owners a little bit more each time I go.
-To thank them for their kindness and patience with me, I printed, framed and gave them this.
+To thank them for their kindness and patience with me, I printed this, framed it, and gave it to them.

 [@gioandvanni](https://twitter.com/gioandvanni)